REBELinBLUE/kube-guide/3-tutorial.md

 We are now going to make the *Pod* run a stress test to use up the available memory.

-Delete the *Pod* and then create a new *Manifest* called `11-pod-with-low-memory.yaml` which looks something like the following, set the `resources.requests` to sensible values and set the `resources.limits` higher but not too high.
+Delete the *Pod* and then create a new manifest called `11-pod-with-low-memory.yaml` which looks something like the following, set the `resources.requests` to sensible values and set the `resources.limits` higher but not too high.

 ```yaml